GiovanniRanzato/React-redux-saga-template/README.md

 # React-redux-saga-template
-A templete to set-up a single page application with CRA with redux-saga
+A templete to set-up a CRA with redux-saga
+It implement the logic an the components to login in a Parse Server back-end